truenas/middleware/docs/userguide/index.rst

  sockstat -4p 21

 If there is nothing listening on port 21, proftpd isn't running.
 To see the error message that occurs when FreeNAS® tries to start the FTP service, go to
-:menuselection:`System --> Settings --> Advanced`, check the box "Show console messages in the footer" and click "Save".
-Next, go to
-:menuselection:`Services --> Control Services` and switch the FTP service off then back on in the GUI.
+:menuselection:`System --> Advanced`, check the box "Show console messages in the footer" and click "Save".
+Next, go to :menuselection:`Services --> Control Services` and switch the FTP service off then back on in the GUI.
 Watch the console messages at the bottom of the browser for errors.